Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Class Module VBA Code Line by Line

-Let us see what we have in the above Class Module.
+Let us check what we have in the above Class Module.

 In the Global declaration Area of the Module, four Object variables are declared with the WithEvents statement.

-In the first line, a Form Object with the name frm.
-This Object will be assigned with the Form Object ClassTestForm (or any other form that uses this Class Module), on the Form_Load() Event of the Form.
+In the first line, a Form Object named frm.
+This Object will be assigned to the Form Object ClassTestForm (or any other form that uses this Class Module), on the Form_Load() Event of the Form.

 One TextBox and two Command Button Controls are declared, with the WithEvents statement, in the Global Area of the Class Module.

-The Public Property Set mFrm() Procedure accepts the Form Object, assigned from the Form Module.
+The Public Property Set mFrm() procedure accepts the form object passed from the form’s module.

 Links to WithEventsTutorials.